Hello Surgeon

 How do you perform the Varus Test of the knee?

-What does a positive Varus Test of the knee mean?
+What does a positive Varus Stress Test mean?

 When testing lateral stability, the examiner assesses the degree of joint opening and the quality of the end point.

-Valgus and Varus test of the knee can be graded by the following1:
+Valgus and Varus test of the knee can be graded by the following:

 If the instability is gross, one or both cruciate ligaments as well as, occasionally, the biceps femoris tendon and the ilio tibial band may be involved, leading to a rotary instability if not in the short term, certainly over a period of time.